tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 		1. IN THE BRANCH refactor/iter3, refactor the code in the original file(s) in your iteration 3 source code (/project/src).

-		2. Create a text or web-viewable document called refactor.xxx in your /docs folder that contains:
+		2. Create a text or web-viewable document called refactor.xxx (where xxx is a placeholder for the suffixes: pdf, doc, txt, or rtf - but note, we would prefer a pdf file) in your /docs folder that contains:

 		* A list of the files and the method(s) you are changing.
 		* The location of the changes.
 Be sure you explain briefly what you are doing at each location.